ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

 ---
 title: Cauldrons of the Bay
-description: >
+description: >-
   These 'Cauldrons' are often found in Kingsdown bay, when they have finished bubbling they can leave behind

-  imprints of the monsters they have been creating.
-If you disturb them by standing in them your feet will sink

-  and could be held fast.
-It is a bit of a shock when your foot suddenly disappears as you are walking along, a good tug usually releases it and the cauldrons carry on with their conjuring.
+  imprints of what they have been creating.
+If you disturb them by standing in them your feet will sink into the sand.
+It is a bit of a shock when your foot suddenly disappears as you are walking along, a good tug usually releases it (albeit wet and slimy) and the cauldrons carry on with their conjuring.
+Whilst most of the time they are pretty harmless on Halloween they get a little bit mischievous.
 collection: Beyond The Pebbles
 aspect: landscape
 image: /img/beyond-pebbles-face-kingsdown.jpg